 Newsflash: if you’re in a relationship with someone, then you are in a financial union with them.

-Whether you’ve decided to combine finances with your partner, or not, you are connected financially to the person you’re living with.
+Whether you’ve decided to combine finances with your partner, or not, you are connected financially to the person you’re living with (what changes when you get married financially, anyway?).

 I’ve discussed this in length before, but the cliff notes are: